Why I try hard not to order from anyone who doesn't take PayPal

 When I don't send a credit card number to a vendor/store/person, there's that much less information available for them, or an eavesdropper, or hacker breaking into their system, to steal.

-Each new vendor I order from, and use PayPal instead of sending a credit card number, means one (or MORE) less computers / people who don't get to see my credit card number or checking account number.
+Each new vendor I order from, and use PayPal instead of sending a credit card number, means at least one fewer computer / people who don't get to see my credit card number or checking account number.
 (With personal checks, they'd also see my home address.)
+(Sometimes it means many fewer computers/people!)

 3. Payment options